mrakgr/The-Spiral-Language/readme.md

 Nevertheless, if the best tools for the job in 2018 for making tensors generic are the 1972 C macros then probably something went wrong somewhere and not just with PyTorch specifically.

-Whether it is composability or performance or lack of safety, those kinds of problems exist due to the weak type systems, but it is not like type systems have to be just about solving constraints, nor do they have to be segregated from the rest of the compiler passes.
+Whether it be composability or performance or lack of safety, those kinds of problems exist due to the weak type systems.
+But it is not like type systems have to be just about solving constraints, nor do they have to be segregated from the rest of the compiler passes.
 Lisps had the great idea of integrating parsing with the rest of compilation passes.
 There is nothing preventing similar to be done with a type system.

 Once that fusion is done, a piece of the power that is released can be seen in this chapter - a properly done tensor type.